-The Gayle Johnson Cohen Early Childhood Program educates children from 33 months through age 4.
+The Gayle Johnson Cohen Early Childhood Program educates children from 33 months through age 5.
 Our teacher, Dan Estey, draws on the best practices from the Reggio, Montessori, and Creative curriculums.
-He organizes the classroom as a laboratory for discovery where each child is provided the opportunity to learn through his or her own individual path.
-Children are given time and space to learn at his or her own pace.
+He organizes the classroom as a laboratory for discovery where each child is provided the opportunity to learn through their own individual path.
+Children are given time and space to learn at their own pace.
 Each class embarks on a journey together, learning about community, Judaism, and how each individual’s essence can strengthen the group.

 Dan allows the curriculum to emerge from the interests of the children.
-He also allows plenty of time for the children to explore the world around them through books, toys, and real world experiences, and provides them with all the tools important for self expression: paint, play dough, crayons, and music.
+He also allows plenty of time for the children to explore the world around them through books, toys, and real world experiences, and provides them with all the tools important for self expression.
 He listens carefully to each child’s story, suggestions, and perspectives, knowing full well that each child’s perspective is as fully significant as his own.
 Through this process, children develop a sense of themselves as competent, worthy, and ready to approach the next hurdle life presents.